ellis/roboliq/NotesRoboliq.rst

 * to dest volume: distribute enough to to reach a target volume in the target wells
 * to dest conc: distribute enough to achieve a target concentration of the substance in the target well

+Transfer:
+  Transfer from list of source wells to a list of destination wells (order is preserved).

 Distribute:
   Transfer a liquid from a set of source wells (the source wells must all contain the same liquid) to a set of destination wells (the order in which the destination wells are added may or may not matter).
   May or may not need to premix/postmix.

-Transfer:
-  Transfer from list of source wells to a list of destination wells (order is preserved).

 Mixture:
   Create a mixture of various source liquids in an empty target well.
-  A mixture is a multilayered sequence of distibutes and transfers in which the volumes that are calculated from concentration specifications at each step take the final volume into consideration after all layers have been transfered.
+  A mixture is a multi-layered sequence of distributes and transfers in which the volumes that are calculated from concentration specifications at each step take the final volume into consideration after all layers have been transfered.
   At least one volume must be specified, either for a source liquid or the target volume.
   A solvent (water, by default) will be used to fill any additional volume required to achieve the specified concentrations.
   Each source may require premix.